mistryraj/event-registration-system/README.md

 # Smart Event Registration System (SERS)

-A Flask-based web application that allows administrators to create and manage events and enables students to view and register for them.
+A Flask-based web application that allows the admin to create and manage events and enables students to view and register for the events.
 The project follows Agile Scrum methodology, Test-Driven Development (TDD), and Continuous Integration using GitHub Actions.

 ---